Multiple Choice Learning of Low-Rank Adapters for Language Modeling

 \subsection{Motivation}

-In language modeling, topic models \cite{nigam2000text, blei2003latent, dieng2020topic} are data-generating processes in which the ground-truth probability distribution of sequences is modeled as a mixture of latent components or topics.
+In language modeling, topic models \citep{nigam2000text, blei2003latent, dieng2020topic} are data-generating processes in which the ground-truth probability distribution of sequences is modeled as a mixture of latent components or topics.
 For example, the sequence “I am eating ...” may have multiple plausible continuations, but the likelihood of each depends heavily on contextual factors such as the speaker’s location, which influences their culinary habits.
 Each location (or context) can thus be associated with a distinct word distribution.
 In topic models, data generation proceeds by first sampling a topic $z \in \mathcal{Z}$ for each sentence (usually referred to as a \textit{document} in the literature), and then sampling words (or $n$-grams) from the distribution associated with that topic.

-With this in mind, MLE in \eqref{eq:teacher_forcing} may not be suitable \cite{yang2018breaking}.
-While MLE is effective for estimating the overall distribution $p(x)$, it does not capture the individual components when $p(x)$ is expressed as a mixture, i.e., $p(x) = \sum_{k} p(z_k) p(x \mid z_k)$.
+With this in mind, MLE in \eqref{eq:teacher_forcing} may not be suitable \citep{yang2018breaking}.
+While MLE is effective for estimating the distribution $p(x)$, it does not capture the components when it is expressed as a mixture, i.e., $p(x) = \sum_{k} p(z_k) p(x \mid z_k)$.
 In such cases, MLE tends to model the aggregate rather than distinguish topic-specific distributions $p(x \mid z_k)$.